skirexwastaken/NumScript/README.md

 10
 ```

-### Example of defining variables and then printing their values
+### Example of defining variables and then printing their values.

 NumScript code